JulieMurray/buildr-documentation/user/pages/01.overview/03.config-styles-layouts/docs.md

 	  "custom_less":""
 	},

-Theme data can be reused within various configurations you may have on your site.
+Theme data can be reused within various configurations (template styles) you may have on your site.

-The theme used by a specific configuration is determined by the theme item in the configuration object.
+The theme used by a specific configuration (template style) is determined by the theme item in the configuration object.

 	{
 	  "params":{